20 years QU-AX

 spiel gut seal

-Numerous products from QU-AX have been awarded over the years – luxury and OnlyOne unicycles with the spiel gut seal:
+Over the years, numerous products from QU-AX have been awarded the spiel gut seal, including the luxury and OnlyOne unicycles.

-Other products, such as the Pogo Sticks or our Balance Trainer, have been awarded the “Bewegte Innovation” label.
+Other products, such as our Pogo Sticks or our balance trainer, have been awarded the “Bewegte Innovation” label.